 - 4.1.3.1 Payment system infrastructures are exposed to a wide range of risks, including credit, legal, liquidity and operational risk that may have serious implications for system operators, participants and other linked infrastructures.
-These risks, both collectively or individually, may give rise to systemic risk and thus pose a serious threat to the entire payment system and possibly the wider economy.
+These risks, both collectively and individually, may give rise to systemic risk and thus pose a serious threat to the entire payment system and possibly the wider economy.
 It is therefore imperative that such risks are proactively managed and adequately mitigated. - 4.1.3.2 Rapid developments in the payments environment are adding to the complexity of the overall PCSS risks.
-While PCSS participants are individually responsible for managing the risks they introduce into the system and for bearing the related costs, risk management involves both individual and collective action.
+While PCSS participants are individually responsible for managing the risks they introduce into the system and for bearing the related costs, risk management involves both individual and collective action. - 4.1.3.3 The NPSD, in its regulatory, supervisory and oversight role, should ensure that systemically important FMIs and other payment systems operate in such a manner that risks are adequately managed, while efficiency, safety and soundness are promoted in the South African financial system.
+The NPSD ensures that participants adopt robust methods to manage their risks, and that systems have sufficient incentives and safeguards against excessive risk-taking by individual participants.